lorentzo/ProceduralModelingLectures/README.md

 * [SCRATCHAPIXEL] https://www.scratchapixel.com/index.html

 ### 1. Computer Animation Introduction

+Description: give examples which show structure and that there is no structure.
+Everyting that is done and that can be done.
+Community, software, conferences, books, etc.

+Note: although computer animation, this course focuses on methods for motion graphics (aka environment animation, props animation) and brings practical knowledge and skills.

 * Motivation and Examples -- [ARTCOMPANIM, ch 1], [ARTCOMPANIM ch 13]
   * History
   * Present